MoBakour/potatodb/README.md

 #### Farm.updateMany

-The `updateMany()` method is a farm method used to update mulitple potatoes.
+The `updateMany()` method is a farm method used to update multiple potatoes.
 The method takes three arguments: first is a query object or a test function, second is an updates object or an update function, and third is an options object.

 ```js
 await Farm.updateMany((potato) => potato.age >= 18, { authorized: false });